L-39 Albatros Jet Flight in South Germany

 - Introduction about the maneuvres of the mission and their meaning in aerial combat

 - Explanation geotypical aspects within the training environment (low-level flying / rules / structure of air space / rules of flight operations)

 - Basic aspects of movements on the airfield

 - Safety guidelines for movements around the L-39 jet aircraft

-In the final de-briefing, you’ll discuss the flown maneuvres together with the pilot.
+In the final de-briefing, you’ll discuss the flown manoeuvres together with the pilot.
 Here you’ll also get the certificate which affirms your personal, successful participation on the jet pilot training.

 Welcome to the small circle of those who already did so!

 What does it cost to take part in the L-39 jet pilot training?